Originally written: 2/22/2015; last update: 3/11/2017

 $ sign-efi-sig-list -t "$(date --date='1 second' +'%Y-%m-%d %H:%M:%S')" \ -k KEK.key -c KEK.crt db mykey.esl mykey.auth

 This example signs the mykey.esl db file with the KEK, saving the result as mykey.auth.
-You should then be able to load mykey.auth using KeyTool, even when not in setup mode.
+You should then be able to load mykey.auth into the db using KeyTool, even when not in setup mode.

 A particularly useful special .auth file is noPK.auth.
 Both the efitools build process and my mkkeys.sh script create this file, which removes the PK from your computer, returning it to setup mode.
 The file must be matched to the original PK; you can't use the noPK.auth file you generate to remove the computer's original PK, or a different PK you generated some other time.
 Returning to setup mode in this way might be helpful if you must load keys that aren't already signed and turned into .auth files themselves.
 Remember to load the original PK.auth file after you've made your changes.